PubInv/covid19-vent-list/README.md

 1. The MIT E-Vent has [published](https://e-vent.mit.edu/mechanical/power-calculation/): Extremely useful analysis of the power required to drive a ventilator base on a model of breathing.

+1. [Differential Multiventilation](https://www.differentialmultivent.org/components/) Has a number of very usesful components needed to attempt supporting multiple patients on a single ventilator.
+Very useful as a source for 3D printed valves.

 # Basic Educational Resources

 1. Five videos on using Mechanical Ventilators: